Key Steps from Legacy Insurance Systems to Insurtech Platforms

 Â

-Another noticeable shift is the adoption of incremental modernization, with insurers first targeting high-impact areas like policy management or claims processing.
-This phased approach minimizes disruption while ensuring steady progress towards building a more dynamic technology stack.Â
+Another emerging strategy is incremental modernization, where insurers focus on high-impact areas, such as policy management or claims processing, first.
+This phased approach minimizes disruption while ensuring steady progress toward building a more dynamic and responsive technology stack.

 Â

-Together, these advancements are helping insurers reduce costs, enhance accuracy, and deliver better, more customized experiences for policyholders.Â
+Together, these technologies reduce costs, enhance accuracy, and create better, more customized experiences for policyholders.

 Â